tobi007/find-treasure-app_hunter/README.md

 # find-treasure-app_hunter
-This is a repository for the FindTreasureApp Competiton. (https://findtreasure.app/)
+This is a repository for the FindTreasureApi Competiton. (https://findtreasure.app/)